 Where to stay:

 Anantara Palazzo Naiadi hotel in Rome.
 It is perfectly located in the Eternal City within walking distance to the Trevi Fountain.
 The crescent shaped hotel makes you feel like you just stepped onto a movie set and it was!
 They filmed scenes from House of Gucci here.
 Views of ancient Roman Baths are just from your hotel room.
 Go directly from your room to the bottom level and experience history all around you.
 The newly renovated lobby bar was my nightly go to for me aperitif.
 I love how they kept the classic molding and high ceilings, but updated it with a modern twist.
 I could stare at the chandeliers for days.
 Also, do not miss out on the rooftop pool and bar.
+A big thank you to Chef Heros De Agostinos for providing us an unforgettable meal.
+The chef has worked around the world in the most prestigious hotels alongside iconic chefs, which he plans this inspiration in the new restaurant opening inside Rome Anantara.
 You can stare at Rome and all her glory while enjoying the water!

 The hotel have teamed up with a local tour company to create Eat, Pray, Love tour around the city.
 This isn’t your average tour.
 This is a tour on a side-car vespa.
 The 3-hour adventure takes you to all the sites.
 You also have a guide on another vespa that is walking you through everything.
 You learn about all the history and insights into what makes this city so special.
 Our guide Barbara went over and beyond.
 I really think the only way to experience Rome is by vespa.
 It is my new favorite thing!

 Rome is full of magic.
 Every turn you have history, art, and culture.
 It truly is a special place that should be on everyone’s list.